realms-team/sol/README.md

 "TWFuIGlzIGRpc3Rpbmd1aXNoZWQs"
 ```

-* the minimal representation is a string representing the binary representation of one or more sensor objects.
+* the minimal representation is a string representing the binary representation of exactly one sensor objects.
-* the string MUST be a [Base64](https://en.wikipedia.org/wiki/Base64) encoding of the binary representation of one or more sensor objects.
+* the string MUST be a [Base64](https://en.wikipedia.org/wiki/Base64) encoding of the binary representation of exactly one sensor objects.
-* when multiple strings are used, a binary sensor object cannot span multiple strings.

 #### "verbose" representation